BALAVIDULA/RNN_HMM_CRF_Bi-directional-LSTM/README.md

 # RNN_HMM_CRF_Bi-directional-LSTM

-Implementing RNN, HMM, CRF, Bi directional LSTM for Next word prediction
+Designing a program to implement RNN, HMM, CRF, Bi-directional LSTM for sequence labeling of a given sample documenr to predict the next word.